toutvukantabu/blog_php/README.md

 Open : cd /blog_php

-use the command : "php -S localhost:8000" to start th server
+use the command : "php -S localhost:8000" to start server

 and open adress http://localhost:8000/index.php